Computer Science

 Background

-As mentioned in a previous blog Infrastructure Setup for High Availability, I’ve setup a high available cluster that has 3 machines.
+As mentioned in a previous blog Infrastructure Setup for High Availability, I’ve set up a high availability cluster that has 3 machines.
 But one of them is on my laptop.
-I feel like I need a dedicated machine for my personal usage, especially I’m planning some travels.
+I feel like I need a dedicated machine for my personal usage, especially since I’m planning some travels.
 So I need to remove the laptop from the cluster.
 Its disk space is also very limited.
-With migrating Gluster to Ceph (more blogs to come on that) and not be able to use a disk partition with Ceph’s encryption, I need another machine with more disks.
+With migrating Gluster to Ceph (more blogs to come on that) and not being able to use a disk partition with Ceph’s encryption, I need another machine with more disks.
 So I repurposed another small form factor machine to join the cluster.

-I want full disk encryption on it but I don’t want to input password every time it boots: this machine is put into a closet and it’s very inconvenient to plug/unplug keyboard and monitor.
-In another blog Personal ZFS Offsite Backup Solution, I talked about a solution to boot encrypted Linxu without input password by setting up TPM.
-However, old machines only have TPM 1.x chips instead of newer TPM 2.0 chips, which is very tricky to setup and with very limited support from Linux distros.
+I want full disk encryption on it but I don’t want to input a password every time it boots: this machine is put into a closet and it’s very inconvenient to plug/unplug keyboard and monitor.
+In another blog Personal ZFS Offsite Backup Solution, I talked about a solution to boot encrypted Linux without inputting a password by setting up TPM.
+However, old machines only have TPM 1.x chips instead of newer TPM 2.0 chips, which is very tricky to set up and with very limited support from Linux distros.
 I don’t want to do it again if not necessary.
-The thread model is also different since this machine is supposed to be at my home all the time.
-So this time, I found a new solution to use Yubikey to decrypt disks: I just need to keep Yubikey plugged in during the boot process and press it at the proper time.
-I can also fallback to the password method if there is anything wrong with Yubikey decryption.
+The threat model is also different since this machine is supposed to be at my home all the time.
+So this time, I found a new solution to use Yubikey to decrypt disks: I just need to keep the Yubikey plugged in during the boot process and press it at the proper time.
+I can also fall back to the password method if there is anything wrong with Yubikey decryption.

-Warning: the steps may make your system not be able to boot if not setup properly.
-Make sure to back it up or have a recovery CD available to fix it if things went south.
+Warning: the steps may make your system unable to boot if not set up properly.
+Make sure to back it up or have a recovery CD available to fix it if things go south.

 Install Linux with LUKS2